Miss Wilton’s Waltz by Josi S. Kilpack is an entertaining sequel to The Vicar’s Daughter that can also stand on its own.

 Miss Wilton’s Waltz Review

 So, in that vein, I enjoyed this book.
-Away from her family, Lenora has come out of her shell a bit, and even has a few surprising secrets of her own.
+Away from her family, Lenora has begun to come out of her shell, and even has a few surprising secrets of her own.
 She’s teaching music at a private school, and not unexpectedly has some challenges with her students, Catherine in particular.
 As in the previous book, Lenora finds herself in trouble, but this time her actions lead to her troubles instead of being caught up in her sister’s intrigue.

 As I always expect in a Proper Romance, there are complications and challenges, and Lenora’s managing of those challenges will require her to decide whether or not she is ready to move outside her comfort zone.